Faculty Directory (See also faculty by area.)

 Name and Rank Highest Degree Areas of Specialization

 Assistant Professor Ph.D.
-(2001), University of Cincinnati
+(2013), Illinois Institute of Technology

 Alfredo Lopez Distinguished Professor Ph.D.
 (1969), Silesian Tech.
 University, Poland;